jyang123-bit/Website/category/About.md

 ---

+This is where I will be practicing social economic interest with information technology's skill.
-Building a static website with [W3C](http://w3.org/standards/) in mind.
+This is a static website building with [W3C](http://w3.org/standards/) in mind.